orocos/orocos-docs/docs/rtt/orocos-task-context.rst

       };

-You can find more detailed information in `??? <#corelib-activities>`__ in the CoreLib reference.
+You can find more detailed information in :ref:`corelib-activities` in the CoreLib reference.

 Default Component Execution Semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A TaskContext is run by default by a non periodic RTT:Activity object.
+A TaskContext is run by default by a non periodic ``RTT:Activity`` object.
 This is useful when ``updateHook()`` only needs to process data when it
 arrives on a port or must wait on network connections or does any other
 blocking operation.

-Upon start(), the Execution Engine waits for new methods or data to come
+Upon ``start()``, the Execution Engine waits for new methods or data to come
 in to be executed.
 Each time such an event happens, the user's
 application code (``updateHook()``) is called after the Execution Engine
 did its work.